 Archie Manning/Peyton Manning/Eli Manning

 How his sons followed: Peyton Manning was the first pick in the 1998 NFL draft and holds the NFL records for career passing yards (71,940) and passing touchdowns (539).
 He is the only starting quarterback to win a Super Bowl for two franchises.
-A 14-time Pro Bowler, Peyton Manning was named the NFL's Most Valuable Player five times and a first-team All-Pro seven times.
+A 14-time Pro Bowler, Manning was named the NFL's Most Valuable Player five times and a first-team All-Pro seven times.
 Eli Manning was the first pick in the 2004 NFL draft and has led the New York Giants to two Super Bowl titles, earning Super Bowl MVP honors both times.
-He is a four-time Pro Bowler, ranks sixth in passing yards in NFL history, and he started 210 consecutive games from 2004 to 2017, the second-longest streak by a quarterback in NFL history.
+He is a four-time Pro Bowler, ranks sixth in passing yards in NFL history and started 210 consecutive games from 2004 to 2017, the second-longest streak by a quarterback in NFL history.

 Howie Long/Chris Long/Kyle Long

 Father's accomplishments: Eight-time Pro Bowl selection Howie Long played his entire 13-year career with the Raiders' organization.
 The defensive end helped the Raiders win the Super Bowl in 1984, and he was named the NFL Defensive Player of the Year in 1985.
 Long finished his career with 84 sacks and was inducted into the Pro Football Hall of Fame in 2000.
 He also made 10 fumble recoveries and two interceptions during his time in the NFL.